weakish/docs-en/views/realtime_v2.md

 * **No limit on the number of people**; does not have a fixed list of members; members are removed once they are offline (field `m` is ignored)
 * **The amount of members** can be retrieved instead of the specific list of members
-* No offline messages, push notifications, or delivery reports
+* No offline messages, push notifications, or delivery receipts
 * No notifications for members joining or leaving
 * Cannot invite or remove people
 * A user can only be in one chat room at each time and will automatically leave the previous one when joining a new one